ssu-humane/news-images-acl24/README.md

 ### Evaluation Data: NewsTT
 Our dataset is available upon request.
 Please contact "yeayen789@gmail.com"

 We introduce a dataset of 1,000 news thumbnail and text for detecting news thumbnail representativeness.
-The NewsTT
 * Label 1: The thumbnail represents the news text.
 * Label 0: The thumbnail not represents the news text.